LAKE: SEASON’S GREETING (2023)

 Lastly, there’s a relatively vivid description of Izzie’s entwined ring necklace, which 100% mirrors the necklace Steph brandishes in TRUE COLORS and WAVELENGTHS.
 I kept hoping the book would circle back to that, but it never does.
 So it goes.

-I don’t mind these choices — after all, they’re the author’s choices — as they’ll certainly satisfy those who want more Chloe, but their friendship feels shoehorned in, even though they both overly queer.
+I don’t mind these choices — after all, they’re the author’s choices — as they’ll certainly satisfy those who want more Chloe, but their friendship feels shoehorned in, even though they both overtly queer.
 (Perhaps it’s handled in the graphic novels and, if so, I’ll note that once I inevitably write about those.)

 Otherwise, this is a perfect tie-in to the LIFE IS STRANGE universe.
 It has personality, it’s very gay, it’s character-centric, and it will make you cry tears of joy and sadness.
 In other words: perfect for any LIFE IS STRANGE fan, or any fan of a young, queer, punk human drama.